timhourigan/gh-playground/README.md

 #### Python Testing

 The project contains a Python module (*read_travis.py*) with sample unit tests (*test_read_travis.py*), written using the [pytest](https://docs.pytest.org/en/latest/) framework.

-Tests are executed by Travis CI, with code coverage reported using Coveralls.
+The tests and [Flake8](https://flake8.readthedocs.io/en/latest/index.html) are executed by Travis CI, with code coverage reported using Coveralls.

 | File                | Content                                                                        |
 |:--------------------|:-------------------------------------------------------------------------------|